Accordionists

 James Nixon

 James Stewart Nixon, born Oct.
-19, 1931, is the son of Leslie and Margaret (Barton) Nixon.
-His musical ability stems from both sides of the family which includes playing the piano, organ, accordion, guitar and fiddle.
-His grandfather (also James Nixon) would lilt mouth music for dances, his mother played the piano, his uncle Tommy […]
+19, 1931, was the son of Leslie and Margaret (Barton) Nixon.
+His musical ability stemmed from both sides of the family which included playing the piano, organ, accordion, guitar and fiddle.
+His grandfather (also James Nixon) would lilt...

 Agnes MacDonald